lorenazamatos/lorenazamatos.github.io/_posts/2019-08-04-assignment-5.md

 [Please click here to find my reworked assignment 0]({{ site.baseurl }}{% link _posts/2019-06-12-assignment-0.md %}).
 As per Professor Ranky's feedback, I made sure to go through the assignment spec and follow it to the letter.
 Sections that were previously too short have been reinforced with additional supporting details.

-Based on the above feedback, I also identified that the self-grading section to assignment 1 was not to spec either, so that has been revised as well.
-[Please click here to find the reworked section of assignment 1]({{ site.baseurl }}{% link _posts/2019-07-02-assignment-1.md %}#sec10).

-All the other assignments were granted the highest possible grade, and no opportunity for rework was identified based on the feedback to Assignment 1.
+All the other assignments were granted the highest possible grade, and no opportunity for rework was identified based on the prompt in the syllabus.

 {:#sec1}
 {:start="1"}